-Have you just bought a new mattress and are a little discouraged by how firm it is?
+Have you bought a new mattress and are discouraged by how firm it is?
 Or maybe you’ve had your mattress for a while, and it just hasn’t given you the soft firmness you were looking for.
 It could be the style of mattress is not for you, but there are ways to work with the mattress you have before you run out to drop a thousand dollars right now on the right one.
-Whether you’re looking to make a firm mattress softer or a soft mattress more firm, we have a few easy, quick fixes for you to try before ultimately replace your entire mattress.
-These probably won’t be long term (or maybe they will be just right!), but maybe one or two of them will get you to the end of life of your mattress, when you can try again.
+Whether you’re looking to make a firm mattress softer or a soft mattress more firm, we have a few easy, quick fixes for you to try before replacing your entire mattress.

 First Things First – Your Foundation